brycehenson/fast_sorted_mask/README.md

 **Bryce M. Henson**
 Matlab code for fast masking/selection of ordered vectors based on binary search.

+**This Code is ready for use in other projects.
+Testing is implemented and passing **

 Selecting a subset of a vector that is between some limits (herein *masking*,sometimes known as 'gating') is a widely used analytical tool (eg. particle physics) commonly employed in the analysis routines of the He* BEC group ([@spicydonkey](https://github.com/spicydonkey/hebec_essentials),[@GroundhogState](https://github.com/GroundhogState)).

 The common approach to masking data involves comparing each element to the upper and lower limit (herein *Brute compare*) has complexity O(n).
 The novel contribution of this code is a demonstration of a relatively simple approach that uses a binary search algorithm ( O(log(n)) ) on an ordered vector to achieve superior performance in two use cases.